thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 * Associating with cloud's child-device twin, i.E. managing supported configuration list of child devices
   * an external child device declares its supported config-types to thin-edge via MQTT
   * thin-edge maintaines the supported config-types of each child-device a separate config-file
-  * the plugin is the one that associates the reported config-type list from the external to it's cloud device twin
+  * the plugin associates the reported config-type list from the external to its cloud device twin
   * these config-list files per child-device is also managed by Configuration Management feature from C8Y
 * Consuming/Providing files from/to thin-edge via network
   * any configuration file exchange to/from the external child device is handled by an HTTP based filetransfer service provided by thin-edge